strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/working-with-managed-desktop/support.md

 # Get support for Microsoft Managed Desktop

 Microsoft Managed Desktop devices are managed by and will be repaired or replaced by Microsoft when needed.
+Microsoft will provide proactive and reactive incident management.
+Microsoft tracks incidents in the Microsoft Managed Desktop admin portal.
+They are classified according to [severity definitions](#severity-definitions).

+Customers can contact Microsoft Managed Desktop operations for:
+- Information requests on the Modern Workplace as a Service tenant or configuration
+- Change requests to the configuration of Modern Workplace as a Service devices
+- Reporting an incident or outage

 ## What's included?